-According to a, likely inaccurate, internet source searched for the sake of this article, the average American is exposed to approximately 247 ad messages each day.
+According to a likely inaccurate, internet source searched for the sake of this article; the average American is exposed to approximately 247 ad messages each day.

 While the accuracy of that can figure can be debated, it is clear that the number of marketing messages taken in each day by Americans is surely on the rise.
 It now seems that every event and almost every inch of digital real estate is, at least, colored by a slanted marketing message carefully crafted to influence the behavior and opinions of the citizenry.

 Take this innocuous example: the Red Sox recent trip to visit the President at the White House.
-Instead of just enjoying a rare opportunity to meet with the President Ortiz turned the visit to the White House into a marketing stunt all for a quick buck.
-According Ortiz himself, “You don’t get a chance to get a photo with the president every day.
-That’s one thing in life . . . it happened and I appreciate it.”
+Instead of just enjoying a rare opportunity to meet with President Ortiz turned the visit to the White House into a marketing stunt all for a quick buck.
+According to Ortiz himself, “You don’t get a chance to get a photo with the president every day.
+That’s one thing in life . . . it happened, and I appreciate it.”

 A similar disingenuous stunt was pulled by newly appointed Tonight Show Host, Jimmy Fallon, when he named the 2015 Ford F-150 King Ranch as his pick for a new truck.
 The contest came into fruition after Fallon admitted to getting stuck in the sand in his SUV to former California Governor and action star Arnold Schwarzenegger.
 Well, that and a thinly guised marketing partnership between NBC and Ford.